What is Adverse Opinion?

-- When statutory auditor obtains evidence require for audit and during the audit he came to know that there are some misstatements & he asked management to rectify the misstatements, if management rectifies those misstatements then he gives unqualified opinion but in case of management don’t rectify the same and it is so significant that he can’t give qualified opinion then he give an adverse opinion.
+- Let’s consider a statutory auditor obtains evidence require for audit, and during the audit, he came to know that there are some misstatements.
+He asks management to rectify the inaccuracies.
+If management rectifies those misstatements, then he gives an unqualified opinion.
+Still, in case the former doesn’t make corrections, and it is so significant that he can’t provide a qualified opinion, then he gives an adverse opinion.

-- If he identifies some fraud in organization and management of the organization is also involved in the fraud and auditor asked management to disclose that in financial statements, and if management refuses to disclose the same and if it is so significant that he can’t just qualify the report he should give an adverse opinion.
+- If he identifies some fraud in the organization and management of the organization is also involved in the scam, and auditor asked management to disclose that in financial statements.
+If management refuses to disclose the same, and if it is so significant that he can’t just qualify the report, he should give an adverse opinion.

-- It is important for stakeholders of the company like for shareholders, as shareholders are the owner of the company and they need to know the financial situation of the company because they have invested their money in that organization.
+- It is essential for stakeholders of the company like for shareholders, as shareholders are the owner of the company, and they need to know the financial situation of the company because they have invested their money in that organization.
 For Banks, they need to know the actual condition of the organization, whether a company is in a condition to repay the loan and interest amount.

 - The government needs to know that the company is following all the rules and regulations and paying statutory dues on time.
-As all stakeholders have some interest in an organization, so if an auditor comes to the decision that financial statement is not giving true and fair view or financial statements are not prepared according to respective law and regulations, he should give an adverse opinion.
+As all stakeholders have some interest in an organization, so if an auditor decides that financial statement is not giving true and fair views or financial statements are not prepared according to respective laws and regulations, he should give an adverse opinion.

 Difference Between Adverse and Disclaimer

-- Adverse Opinion – As explained, during the audit if auditor get information and documents that show there is some material misstatement or fraud and management is not ready to rectify the information or disclose that in the financial statement, internal control of the company is not good or management try to restrict the scope of the audit and they are not ready to lift the restriction in that case auditor should communicate this to upper-level management and if upper-level management is also not lifting the restriction, in that case, he should communicate to those charged with governance and give an adverse opinion.
-In his audit report when he gives adverse opinion he writes that he has obtained sufficient and appropriate evidence and on the basis of that in his opinion financial statements are not giving true and fair view or financial statements are not prepared according to respective law.
+- Adverse Opinion – As explained, during the audit if auditor gets information and documents that show there is some material misstatement or fraud and management is not ready to rectify the information or disclose that in the financial statement, internal control of the company is not good or management try to restrict the scope of the audit.
+They are not ready to lift the restriction.
+In that case, the auditor should communicate this to upper-level management.
+If upper-level management is also not lifting the restriction, in that case, he should communicate to those charged with governance and give an adverse opinion.
+In his audit report, when he gives an adverse opinion, he writes that he has obtained sufficient and appropriate evidence.
+Based on that, in his opinion, financial statements are not giving an accurate and fair view, or financial statements are not prepared according to respective law.

-- Disclaimer – During the audit, if an auditor is not getting information from management if management restricts him to get evidence from outside parties and he is not getting sufficient evidence from any source, if there is some material misstatement and he doesn’t have sufficient and appropriate evidence and that misstatement is significant that he can’t just qualify the opinion in that cases he gives disclaimer of opinion.
-In his audit report, he writes that he wasn’t able to obtain sufficient and appropriate evidence so he is not able to give his opinion on financial statements.
+- Disclaimer – During the audit, if an auditor is not getting information from management or if management restricts him to obtain evidence from outside parties and he is not getting sufficient evidence from any source.
+If there is some material misstatement and he doesn’t have adequate and appropriate evidence, and that misstatement is significant that he can’t just qualify the opinion in that case, he gives disclaimer of opinion.
+In his audit report, he writes that he wasn’t able to obtain sufficient and appropriate evidence, so he is not able to give his opinion on financial statements.

-When financial statements don’t provide all the information and statutory auditor after conducting audit & on the basis of all the evidence collected, he comes to the conclusion that financial statement is not providing a true and fair view, he will discuss all this with management and those charged with governance and after communication, he gives an adverse opinion.
+When financial statements don’t provide all the information and statutory auditor after conducting audit & based on all the evidence collected, he concludes that financial statement is not providing a true and fair view, he will discuss all this with management and those charged with governance.
+After communication, he gives an adverse opinion.